First Time Campers

 - Wash your hair on your own.

-- Look at the Packing List and help pack for camp so you know where to find things.
+- Look at the Packing List (in your confirmation packet) and help pack for camp so you know where to find things.

 - Practice carrying your water bottle with you and drinking water at meals.

-- Remind your parent or guardian to look over the frequently asked questions page on our website so they are just as ready as you are!
+- Remind your parent or guardian to look over the frequently asked questions so they are just as ready as you are!

 Tips for your first days at camp: